 Required Kayaking Gear

 Other than the obvious, a kayak, your dog will require a few additional items.
-Here is a quick rundown of the best dog kayak attachments to take with you.
+Here is a quick rundown of the best kayak for dogs for you to take with you.

 |High||Doggie Life Jack / Flotation Device||Flotation device to help keep your dog safe when in the water|